 Your 250–500 word essay should describe the type of character and qualities you expressed in one or two service activities.
 Please describe the effect you (or your contributions) had on the activity or organization, and the impact the experience(s) had on you.

 3. Essay on Moral Character

 In 300–500 words, please tell us what moral values you have chosen to live by, and explain why, as a Christian Scientist, these are important.
-Then provide an example where you showed moral courage evidenced by doing and/or standing up for what is right.
+Provide an example of when you showed moral courage evidenced by doing and/or standing up for what is right.